Geometrical description and Faddeev-Jackiw quantization of electrical networks: Geometrical description of classical electrical circuits

-The constraints $\mathcal{R}$, $\mathcal{T}$ and $\mathcal{G}$ that arise from connecting the elements, together with the Kirchoff constraints, constitute an external Pfaff system that, again, is integrable.
-The restriction (pullback under the immersion map $\imath:\mathcal{M}\to\mathcal{M}_{2B}$) of $\omega_{2B}$ to integral manifolds $\mathcal{M}$ of the Pfaff system is a (possibly degenerate) homogeneous closed two-form, $\omega=\imath^* \omega_{2B}$.
+As we have a linear set of homogeneous constraints, computing the restricted manifold entails finding the kernel of $\msF$, e.g., by Gaussian elimination, as we shall see presently.
 The dimension of the final manifold $\mathcal{M}$, $\mathrm{dim}(\mathcal{M})=B-r_P\leq B$ depends on $r_P$, the relative rank of the resistor, transformer and gyrator constraint system with respect to the Kirchhoff constraints.
-The first central result of this work is that, in the absence of dissipation, the equations of motion that would follow from standard circuit theory, i.e. those that follow from the constitutive equations (\ref{eq:conscl}) when the constraints are imposed, are the same as the Euler--Lagrange equations of motion for the Lagrangian (using Einstein's convention)
+The first central result of this work is that, in the absence of dissipation, the equations of motion that would follow from standard circuit theory, i.e. those that follow from the constitutive equations when the constraints are imposed, are the same as the Euler--Lagrange equations of motion for the Lagrangian (using Einstein's convention)

-with $z^\alpha$ coordinates in $\mathcal{M}$ and $\omega_{\alpha\beta}$ the matrix elements of the two-form.
-Generically the $z^\alpha$ coordinates need not be strictly node fluxes or loop charges.
+where $L_{\omega}=\tfrac{1}{2}\omega_{\alpha\beta}z^\alpha\dot{z}^\beta$, with $z^\alpha$ coordinates in the restricted submanifold $\mathcal{M}$, and $\omega_{\alpha\beta}$ the matrix elements of the restricted two-form in that coordinate system.
+Analogously, $S_\alpha(t)$ has been constructed by restricting the external driving energy $H_d(t)$ to $\mathcal{M}$.
+Generically, the $z^\alpha$ coordinates need not be strictly node fluxes or loop charges.
 In fact, in the presence of non-reciprocal elements, with characteristic impedance parameter, they will be a mixture of those.
-The integration constants that determine an integral manifold will only appear through the energy function $H$, so they can generically be chosen such that the origin of coordinates is an energy minimum.
+The choice of integral manifold solution to the constraints is practically understood as a choice of integration constants.
+For our objectives we have to remember at this stage that we also have an energy function, and the restricted energy function will depend on the choice of integral manifold generically.
+Thus, we would generically have families of models at this stage.
+However the dynamics does not depend on a homogeneous shift of the energy function, so many of those will be equivalent.
+Additionally, a crucial criterion to be used is that the critical points of the initial Hamiltonian be included in the integral manifold to be chosen.
+In more practical terms, we can say that the integration constants that determine an integral manifold will only appear through the energy function $H$, so they can generically be chosen such that the origin of coordinates is an energy minimum.

 If there is dissipation, the equations are those derived from this Lagrangian together with the Rayleigh dissipation function determined by the restriction of $g_{2B}$.